rtrahulthapa9-byte/Sales-Analysis-Excel/README.md

 In this project, I analyzed an e-commerce sales dataset with 13 columns and 15,038 rows covering 2025, and built an interactive dashboard to help businesses monitor sales performance and make data-driven decisions.

 #### Tools I used
-* MS Excel: Data Cleaning
+* MS Excel: Data Cleaning & Formatting
 * Power BI: Build interactive Dashboard

 #### DAX Functions Used